Friday 28th January

 Police may play from Monday to Friday inclusive, but are not eligible for competitions.

 Country and Overseas members are members now living far enough from the club to prevent frequent play.
-They have the same privileges as full playing members but are not eligible for the five major competitions or the club championships.
+They have the same privileges as full playing members but are not eligible for the four major competitions (i.e. the Spring, Summer and Autumn Competitions, plus the August Stroke) or the club championships.

 Juniors have their own competitions.
 Other restrictions and privileges are shown in the juniors section